 • Must be available to make scheduled appointments at SPCA when shots are due.

-• For animals being kept until adopted, market the animal by submitting regular updates and pictures to the SPCA, answer emails from interested adopters.
-(Note: All applications and adoptions will go through the SPCA, the decision on placement of the animals will be made by the SPCA not the foster. )
+• For animals being kept until adopted, maintain proactive communication with the Foster Coordinator, and market the animal by submitting regular updates and pictures to the SPCA.
+(Note: All applications and adoptions will go through the SPCA.
+The decision on placement of the animals will be made by the SPCA and not the foster.)

 • Notifies SPCA immediately of any medical issues.